cerner/fhir.cerner.com/content/dstu2/authorization-specification.md

 	for how the SMART application is provided the URL for the FHIR<sup>®</sup> server is not defined by this specification.
-2. The FHIR<sup>®</sup> server returns the conformance statement, which provides the needed endpoints for steps 3 and 4.
+2. The FHIR<sup>®</sup> server returns the conformance statement, which provides the needed endpoint for step 3.
 3. The SMART application requests an access token using its client credentials.
 4. The authorization server returns the access token.